Jack-Wong-dev/GroupProject/GroupProject/Docs/TestPlanv2.md

 ### 1.5 Technology

-We plan on using JUnit 4 for our structural tests.
-Manual testing, and Automation testing using Appium with Selenium should be used for functional  tests.
+We will mainly use manual testing, using black box testing techniques.
+Unit tests will also be used.

 ## 2 Test Cases